syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Zoom-Pan.md

 ![Zoomed area in Xamarin.iOS Chart](zoompan_images/zoompan_img2.png)

+### Show axis tooltip on selection zooming

+The axis tooltip on selection zooming can be enabled using the [`SFChartAxis.TrackballLabelStyle.Visible`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballLabelStyle~Visible.html) property to show/hide the tooltip on the axis.

+[`SFChartAxis.SFChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballAxisLabelStyle.html) property is used to customize the appearance of the axis tooltip.
+The following properties are used to customize the axis tooltip:

+* LabelAlignment - used to change the position of the tooltip axis label.
+* BorderColor – used to change the label border color.
+* BorderWidth – used to change the label border width.
+* BackgroundColor – used to change the label background color.
+* Color – used to change the text color.
+* Font – used to change label font size, family and weight.
+* LabelFormatter – used to format the label.
+* Margin - used to change the margin size for labels.
+* Visible – used to control the visibility of axis tooltip label.

+{% highlight c# %}

+primaryAxis.TrackballLabelStyle.Visible = true;

+secondaryAxis.TrackballLabelStyle.Visible = true;

+SFChartZoomPanBehavior zoomPan = new SFChartZoomPanBehavior();

+zoomPan.EnableSelectionZooming = true;

+chart.AddChartBehavior (zoomPan);

+{% endhighlight %}

 ## Zoom Mode

 The [`ZoomMode`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~ZoomMode.html) property specifies whether chart should be allowed to scale along horizontal axis or vertical axis or along both axis.
 The default value of [`ZoomMode`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior~ZoomMode.html) is [`SFChartZoomMode.XY`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomMode.html) (both axis).